dxos/arena/apps/arena-app/README.md

 yarn dx app publish
 ```

-Register the version on the WNS
+Register the version on the Registry

 ```
 yarn dx register